epnallan3/DBMS-SQL-Labs/inclass/Lab_Python.md

+#Interactting with Python

-We will try out using mysql connector with python
+We will use mysql connector with python
 ```
 pip install mysql-connector-python
 ```